kaliop/ezobjectwrapper/README.md

 ## Description

-This bundle offers a simple model to encapsulate location and content for eZPublish 5 development.
+This bundle offers a simple model to encapsulate location and content.
 It provides a factory to build `eZObjectWrapper` and extended classes.

 `eZObjectWrapper` provides a lazy-loading method to fetch content.
-Extended wrapper classes can for example expose methods to fetch secondary contents without overloading main controller and creating new kernel request.
+Extended wrapper classes can for example add methods to fetch secondary contents without overloading the main controller and creating a new kernel request.

-These extended classes are built via a class_mapping in `eZObjectWrapper.yml`.
+The extended classes are built via the class_map configuration in the  `ezobject_wrapper` namespace.
+They can also be declared as services and built using the service_map configuration.

 This bundle also provides a Twig function, `renderLocation`, which uses the ViewController as a service, and doesn't relaunch the Symfony kernel, for more efficiency.